tyhopp/prpl/packages/plugin-aws/README.md

 - [Generated access keys](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/)

 ## Usage
-Like all plugins, this plugin must be used via the Node interface.
-Both ECMAScript and CommonJS modules are supported.

 Security recommendations:
 - Do not hardcode secrets passed into this plugin's exports
 - Do not check in any file (e.g., `.env`) containing secrets under version control

 ### Fetch from S3
-Example implementation using CommonJS modules.

-You can optionally define which directory to work with, but at present PRPL core assumes your content is in a `content` directory at the root of your project.
-This is one area for improvement.

 ```javascript
 const dotenv = require('dotenv');